jagoosw/jago/_posts/2020-09-18-SpaceX-Dragon-Lamps.md

 fig-caption: The lamp turned on (its supprisingly hard to photograph a lamp)
 tags: [3D Printing, space, SpaceX, lamp, design]
 ---
-Since [Crew Dragon](https://www.youtube.com/watch?v=xY96v0OIcK4) launched I've been very intermittently working on this lamp.
+Since [SpaceX's Crew Demo 2 Mission](https://www.youtube.com/watch?v=xY96v0OIcK4) launched I've been very intermittently working on this lamp.
 The body of the capsual is based on a model by [Zastro](https://www.thingiverse.com/thing:1802512) on Thingiverse (CC BY 4.0).
 I made the first version a few days after the launch and have been using it since but have finally got round to perfecting it so I could give one to a friend as a gift.
+It now has a weighted base with an LED inside.

 The lamp also looks quite good not turned on as you can see in this photo.
 ![Lamp off]({{site.baseurl}}/assets/img/dragon_light.png)